ecufip/1-file-express-mongo-app/README.md

 # Basic 1 file Express application with Mongodb connection #

-This is an Express application with a Mongodb connection boiled down to its most basic.
+This is an Express application with a Mongodb connection boiled down to its most basic form.
 Bodyparser is required to retrieve information from a POST request and store it to a collection called 'sample' in a db called 'example'.
 A GET request displays all of the contents of the 'sample' collection.

 ## Installation ##